m14i/JavaLangExt/README.md

    * str
    * isNullOrEmpty

+## GWT
+This library is built with GWT in mind, so everything should work with GWT versions 2.0 and later.

 ## HOW DO I...?
 Best way to find out how to use this library is to look at the unit tests.